Outdoor gear can be checked out at Harrisonburg library

 HARRISONBURG — A new type of library is coming to Harrisonburg — one that will lend out tents and sleeping bags instead of books.

-Harriet Flynn, a cofounder of the nonprofit Community Gear Library, created the group after hearing about outdoor gear libraries — a place for community members to borrow gear for outdoor activities.
+Harriet Flynn, a cofounder of the nonprofit Community Gear Library (CGL), created the group after hearing about outdoor gear libraries — a place for community members to borrow gear for outdoor activities.

 “Across the country, there's several ones open to the public, but none anywhere near here,” Flynn said.
 “It's like, well, we're in the perfect location to have somewhere for people to get outdoor gear.
 We're surrounded by the National Park and National Forest.”